snifhex/tabular-pdf-to-csv/README.md

 # pdf-tabular-to-csv
-Conver pdf with invisible border to csv easily.
+Parse tables from pdf with invisible border to csv easily.

 # Main goal of this script?
 To parse table from the pdf having invisble border.